chauxvive/100-days-of-code/log.md

 * Redux on FreeCodeCamp
  * 17/17 complete, finished Redux section.
 On to Redux/React.
 * Redux/React on FreeCodeCamp
  * 0/10 complete, then on to the front end projects which I'm looking forward to...I think.
+I definitely look forward to more actual building of things.

 **Thoughts**:
-Getting sick which really sucks.
-Cancelled my shop hours and dinner with friends.
-Trying to super-hydrate.
 Beautiful weather today.
-Finished reading "Lean In" (also reading: "Salem's Lot".
-'Tis the season.)
+Finished reading "Salem's Lot".
+'Tis the season, well, almost.
 Following lots of interesting people on Twitter- it's a great community for coders.
 Five problems to go on this section, but I'm losing track of why I'm doing what I'm doing.
 I will need to find auxilary places to read up on this.

 **Links to work:**